Published on October 6, 2015

 9. Myth: Agile is undisciplined and incompatible with quality management

 Truth: The myth of agile as “cowboy coding” or “write software, ask questions later” is always popular, but couldn’t be further from the truth.
 Planning, requirements definition, design, testing and validation are all part of the agile process, with the difference that agile repeats this process on smaller increments.
 It’s designed to get feedback early and often during the course of product design and use this feedback to continuously improve the product.
-This approach allows for greater transparency and control of the development process than traditional waterfall.
+This approach allows for greater transparency and control of the development process than the traditional waterfall.
 The agile feedback loop can be adapted to incorporate risk management, human factors and verification and validation that meet the FDA’s quality system regulation.

 10. Myth: Agile can only be applied to software

-Truth: While agile methodology initially evolved in software development, the core principles that not all requirements can be known up front, that design is an iterative process that benefits from splitting features into smaller, more modular chunks that can be delivered and validated are valuable in hardware projects as well.
+Truth: While agile methodology initially evolved in software development, the core principles that not all requirements can be known upfront, that design is an iterative process that benefits from splitting features into smaller, more modular chunks that can be delivered and validated are valuable in hardware projects as well.
 Methods such as Commitment-Based Project Management (CBPM) use these core principles for hardware design and development.
 Using these methodologies together can work especially well for combined hardware and software projects, allowing design, development, testing and validation to happen in parallel, saving time and surfacing defects much earlier, when they are cheaper to fix.